kebian/Piratecoin/README.md

-Luckycoin Client v1.0.0
+Piratecoin Client v1.0.0
 =======================

-Luckycoin - a fork of Litecoin version with random bonus blocks.
+Piratecoin - a fork of Litecoin version with random bonus blocks.
 Like Litecoin it uses scrypt as a proof of work scheme.

    - 1 min block target
    - Difficulty retargets every 20 min with accelerated diff adjustment in the beginning